 Input from James B. Bussel, MD; Jean M. Connors, MD; Douglas B. Cines, MD; Cynthia E. Dunbar, MD; Laura C. Michaelis, MD; Lisa Baumann Kreuziger, MD; Agnes Y. Y. Lee, MD, MSc; and Ingrid Pabinger-Fasching, MD.

-If PF4 ELISA returns negative and there is no thrombocytopenia, TTS is ruled out; treat as standard venous thromboembolism.
+If PF4 ELISA returns negative and there is no thrombocytopenia, VITTis ruled out; treat as standard venous thromboembolism.

-*A patient who presents with thrombosis and a normal platelet count post-vaccination might be in an early stage of TTS.
-Continued assessment for development of thrombocytopenia/TTS required.
-Use of non-heparin anticoagulant may be indicated if patient is 4 to 42 days post–vaccine with all other facets of the syndrome pending PF4 ELISA testing and additional CBCs.
+*A patient who presents with thrombosis and a normal platelet count post-vaccination might be in an early stage of VITT.
+Continued assessment for development of thrombocytopenia/VITT is required.
+Use of a non-heparin anticoagulant may be indicated if patient is 4 to 42 days post–vaccine with all other facets of the syndrome pending PF4 ELISA testing and additional CBCs.

-On April 13, the U.S. Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) suggested pausing administration of the AD26.COV2.S Johnson & Johnson (JJ) vaccine to allow investigation of several cases of a severe thrombosis with thrombocytopenia occurring post-vaccination.
+On April 13, 2021, the U.S. Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) suggested pausing administration of the AD26.COV2.S Johnson & Johnson (JJ) vaccine to allow investigation of several cases of severe thrombosis with thrombocytopenia occurring post-vaccination.
 This announcement came on the heels of the initial reports of similar events in individuals receiving the CHaDOx1 nCov-19 AstraZeneca (AZ) vaccine outside the United States.
-Clinical and laboratory characteristics of VITT have been reported in retrospective series and a large prospective cohort.
-This syndrome has been termed “vaccine-induced prothrombotic immune thrombocytopenia (VIPIT)” or “vaccine-induced immune thrombotic thrombocytopenia (VITT)” but is now termed “thrombosis with thrombocytopenia syndrome (TTS)” by the CDC and FDA.
+Comprehensive clinical and laboratory characteristics of VITT have been reported in retrospective series and a large prospective cohort.
+This syndrome has been termed “vaccine-induced prothrombotic immune thrombocytopenia (VIPIT)” or “vaccine-induced immune thrombotic thrombocytopenia (VITT),” and “thrombosis with thrombocytopenia syndrome (TTS)” in communications from the CDC and FDA.
 The risk appears far lower for the two mRNA vaccines.

-This FAQ is designed to provide an overview of considerations around the diagnosis and treatment of TTS and will be updated as more information becomes available.
-Hematologists with expertise in hemostasis should be consulted as soon as TTS is diagnosed or under consideration, and many institutions will devise algorithms based on local laboratory testing availability and practices.
+This FAQ is designed to provide an overview of considerations around the diagnosis and treatment of VITT.
+Specialists with expertise in thrombosis should be consulted as soon as VITT is diagnosed or under consideration, and many institutions will devise algorithms based on local availability of laboratory testing and drug availability.

-A syndrome characterized by 1) venous or arterial thrombosis, particularly at unusual sites including cerebral sinus venous thrombosis (CSVT)/splanchnic thrombosis; 2) mild to severe thrombocytopenia; and 3) positive PF4-heparin ELISA (“HIT” ELISA) was first described in patients vaccinated five to 16 days previously with the ChAdOx1 nCov-19 AZ vaccine, utilized extensively in the United Kingdom, Europe, and Canada, but not yet available in the United States.1,2,4 Patients in European and UK reports were primarily younger than 50 years (with a range up to 77 years), and more than two thirds were female.
-None had received recent heparin, and few had other known risk factors for thrombosis.
-Many of the patients were critically ill by the time thrombosis and thrombocytopenia were discovered, and up to one-third of the initial reported patients died.
+A syndrome characterized by venous or arterial thrombosis, particularly at unusual sites including cerebral sinus venous thrombosis (CSVT)/splanchnic thrombosis; mild to severe thrombocytopenia; and positive PF4-heparin ELISA (“HIT” ELISA) was first described following the ChAdOx1 nCov-19 AZ vaccine, utilized extensively in the United Kingdom, Europe, and Canada, but not yet available in the United States.
+The largest series of 220 definite and 50 probable cases from the UK showed a median age of 48 years, and no gender bias.
+Few patients had other known risk factors for thrombosis.
+Many of the patients were critically ill by the time thrombosis and thrombocytopenia were discovered, and up to one-third of the initially reported patients died.
 The presence of severe thrombocytopenia (30 × 109/L) and/or intracranial hemorrhage was associated with the highest mortality.

-The striking clinical similarities of TTS to heparin-induced thrombocytopenia (HIT) and the uniformly positive PF4-heparin ELISAs in these index cases led investigators to identify circulating PF4-reactive antibodies able to activate platelets in the absence of heparin.
-Intravenous immune globulin (IVIG) or a monoclonal antibody blocking the Fc receptor were able to prevent platelet activation by these antibodies in vitro.
-These clinical and laboratory features are similar to rare cases of HIT-like autoimmune thrombosis with thrombocytopenia previously described following surgery, certain medications, or infections in patients not receiving heparin.
+The striking clinical similarities of VITT to heparin-induced thrombocytopenia (HIT) and the uniformly positive PF4-heparin ELISAs in these index cases led investigators to identify circulating PF4-reactive antibodies able to activate platelets in the absence of heparin.
+Intravenous immunoglobulin (IVIG) or a monoclonal antibody blocking the Fc receptor were able to prevent platelet activation by these antibodies in vitro.
+These clinical and laboratory features are similar to rare cases of HIT-like autoimmune thrombosis with thrombocytopenia, previously described following surgery, certain medications or infections in patients not receiving heparin.

-Q2.
-What clinical presentation should trigger consideration of TTS, and what is an appropriate initial work-up?
+What clinical presentation should trigger consideration of VITT, and what is an appropriate initial work-up?

-Mild-to-moderate constitutional symptoms such as fever, fatigue, headache, or muscle aches are common in the first 24 to 48 hours following vaccination and are not suggestive of TTS.
-Patients with severe, recurrent, or persistent symptoms four to 30 days following AZ or JJ vaccination, including intense headache, abdominal pain, back pain, nausea and vomiting, vision changes, change in mental status, shortness of breath, leg pain and swelling, and/or bleeding/petechiae, should be evaluated urgently by a medical provider, and consideration given to underlying TTS.
+Mild-to-moderate constitutional symptoms such as fever, fatigue, headache, or muscle aches are common in the first 24 to 48 hours following vaccination and are not suggestive of VITT.
+Patients with severe, recurrent, or persistent symptoms from 4 to 42 days following COVID-19 vaccination, including intense headache, abdominal pain, back pain, nausea and vomiting, vision changes, change in mental status, shortness of breath, leg pain and swelling, and/or bleeding/petechiae, should be evaluated urgently by a medical provider, and consideration given to underlying VITT.
 The peak time period for initial symptoms is days 6 to 14.